SchweizerischeBundesbahnen/scion-workbench/docs/site/getting-started.md

 5. Register a route in `app.module.ts` for the component.

    Finally, we need to register a route for the component.
-Unlike the todo list component, we do not create a secondary route, but a primary route with a path, in our example `todos/:id`.
 We can then navigate to this component in a view using the `WorkbenchRouter` or `wbRouterLink`.

     ```ts
         import {NgModule} from '@angular/core';